church-sg/cis-youth-hymnal-v2/DEVELOPMENT.md

 ### Layouts

-The HTML layouts can be found in the [layouts directory](./layouts/).
+The HTML layouts can be found in the ["layouts" directory](./layouts/).
 The layouts are written in HTML, with [Hugo's templating syntax](https://gohugo.io/templates/introduction/).

 ### Static Files

-Static files such as icons, CSS and scripts can be found in the [static directory](./static/).
+Static files such as icons, CSS and scripts can be found in the ["static" directory](./static/).

 ### Scripts